macbookandrew/cf7-google-analytics/README.md

 **Donate link:** https://cash.me/$AndrewRMinionDesign
 **Requires at least:** 4.3
 **Tested up to:** 4.8
-**Stable tag:** 1.6.1
+**Stable tag:** 1.7.0
 **License:** GPL2

 Adds Google Analytics Event Tracking to all Contact Form 7 forms.

 ## Description ##
-Adds Google Analytics Event Tracking to all Contact Form 7 forms sitewide, using “Contact Form” as the Event Category, “Send” as the Event Action, and the form name as the Event Label.
+Adds Google Analytics Event Tracking to all Contact Form 7 forms sitewide, using “Contact Form” as the Event Category, the Contact Form 7 event as the Event Action, and the form name as the Event Label.

 Supports the most popular Google Analytics plugins, including the following: